Ko11e/Save_the_egg/README.md

 ## Future Features
 - Add the weight of the protection to the calculation
-- Ask if the right answer is provided even if the input is valided
+- Ask if the right answer is provided even if the input is valid
-- Add the option for the user to play the game on diffrent planet
+- Add the option for the user to play the game on a different planet

 # Technologies Used
 - **HTML, CSS, Javascript** <br>